 - Rewards and treats – for those employees who are shining bright, you can offer them an experience or even something branded like an extra hoody, mug, water bottle or notebook

 - Volunteering – if you know your employees are passionate about helping others, you could offer to sponsor a volunteering day

 - Small messages – sometimes it’s just nice to come to your desk and find a little sticky note or handwritten letter of thanks

 - Office goodies – if your team has experienced a tough week, why not offer a round of coffees, a pizza party, or bring in a box or two of treats?
 Sometimes there doesn’t have to be a reason to do something nice.

 - Social media praise – social media is proving so useful for companies today.
 Why not use it to shout out some praise for an employee for a change?

 Whether it’s via a full recognition programme or simply by implementing a few small actions to thank and recognise your staff, there are so many ways to show your team you care, whilst helping to make them feel supported and appreciated.

 We have given you a head start but it’s also a great idea to ask your team to see if you can come up with some unique recognition initiatives of your own!

-For more information on the importance of employee recognition, register for our recognition webinar.
+For more information on the importance of employee recognition, watch our webinar.
 Or, if you’re interested in learning more about our employee engagement platform and how it can support with recognition, please book a demo with our team.